daviddehoog/daviddehoog.github.io/content/posts/this-site.md

 +++

 ## The site - plumbing

-For the reasons set out aboce, this is not a high-tech website.
+This is a relatively simple web site.

-- Uses the Hugo static site generator (written in Go).
-Hugo takes markdown files and rolls them into HTML, CSS (and JS).
-It uses the (default) ananke theme to give the sites files a consistent look and feel.
-Link to Hugo documentation.
+The site uses a static site generator, [Hugo](https://gohugo.io), to roll markdown files I have written into HTML, CSS (and JavaScript).
+The (default) ananke theme gives the files a consistent look and feel.
+The [Hugo documentation](https://gohugo.io/documentation/) has been very helpful for a new starter.

-- The source files and the resulting website files are under version control with git, and synchronised with GitHub.
-Each time the main branch changes, a GitHub Action re-builds the site using the new content.
+The content files and the [resulting website](http://daviddehoog.github.io) files are under version control with [git](https://git-scm.com), and synchronised with [GitHub](https://github.com).
+The site is actually built with [GitHub Actions](https://github.com/features/actions) and served by [GitHub Pages](https://pages.github.com).

-- The resulting static website is about 600 kilobytes and is deployed to and served by a GitHub webserver.
-- Future possible features include:
-  - linting of the HTML and CSS output files, as part of the GitHub action
-  - ensuring the website is accessible (WCAG2.2 compliance)
-  - building my own a custom Hugo theme
-  - adding an RSS feed
+Most content is written in [markdown](https://www.markdownguide.org), often on my phone or tablet on [Bear](https://bear.app) in quieter moments.
+I use [Visual Studio Code](https://code.visualstudio.com) to edit longer posts and to adjust Hugo configuration and template files.

-Possible future content is included as [Issues](https://github.com/daviddehoog/daviddehoog.github.io/issues) in [the site’s GitHub repository](https://github.com/daviddehoog/daviddehoog.github.io).
+The site's code is available in [the site’s GitHub repository](https://github.com/daviddehoog/daviddehoog.github.io).
+Possible future content is included as [Issues](https://github.com/daviddehoog/daviddehoog.github.io/issues).

 ### Git workflow

+Write content and add to main, fresh commit.

+New site feautres are a branch - eg one branch per issue - then are tested and merged into main.Daily save as WIP.
+Squash commits on a branch before merging into main and deploying.